Punisher: 2000s

-In November 2006, a new The Punisher War Journal series, written by Matt Fraction and penciled by Ariel Olivetti, was released.
-The first three issues of the book are set during Marvel's "Civil War" event.
-It involves Castle taking on supervillains rather than his traditional non-super-powered criminal antagonists.
+In November 2006, a new Punisher War Journal series, written by Matt Fraction and penciled by Ariel Olivetti, was released.
+The first three issues are set during Marvel's "Civil War" event, involving Castle taking on supervillains rather than his traditional non-super-powered criminal antagonists.
 He has also made appearances in the main Civil War series (issues #5–7).
-Wearing both his traditional costume and his Marvel Knights/MAX attire, and a new costume designed to look like his costume and Captain America's combined, the series pitted the character against a series of super-powered foes while also being involved in crossover events such as "World War Hulk" and "Secret Invasion".

-Marvel relaunched The Punisher War Journal in 2009 as simply Punisher, with a thematic link tied to the events of the "Dark Reign" storyline and, following the departure of writer Garth Ennis, retitled the Marvel MAX series (formerly Punisher MAX) as Punisher: Frank Castle MAX and, more recently, as Punisher: Frank Castle or Frank Castle: The Punisher (depending on the source); launching a new series called PunisherMAX by Jason Aaron and Steve Dillon.
+Marvel relaunched The Punisher War Journal in 2009 as simply Punisher, with a thematic link tied to the events of the "Dark Reign" storyline.
+Marvel also relaunched the Punisher MAX series without Ennis, under the title Punisher: Frank Castle MAX and, later, as Punisher: Frank Castle or Frank Castle: The Punisher (depending on the source); launching a new series called PunisherMAX by Jason Aaron and Steve Dillon.
 As part of his work on the character, Rick Remender wrote the one-shot title Dark Reign: The List – Punisher, which, as part of the "Dark Reign" storyline, shows the character dismembered and decapitated by Daken.